Code-Compliant Landings for Exterior Doors

-Get the specifications you need to install stairs, porches, decks, and more to ensure that a home provides safe, code-compliant means of egress.
+Get the specifications you need to install stairs, porches, decks, and more to provide a safe, comfortable means of egress that meets building codes.

 Synopsis: Code expert Glenn Mathewson runs through the landing requirements for exterior doors, including the threshold dimensions, the number of allowable steps from the threshold down to the landing, and the additional code allowances for exterior non-egress doors.